idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 Returns detail on a shipment, which includes the tracking number and destination.
 It also includes a full list of shipment items.

+### Types of Shipments

+#### Fabric Order

+Fabric Order shipments occur when fabrics shipped from a supplier to a factory.
+Fabric Orders and Supplier are only returned for fabric order shipments.
+There will not be any shipment items in a fabric order, since shipment items are a listing of garments in the shipment and this is only for raw materials.

+#### Garment Order

+Garment order shipments are sent from a factory to a distribution center.
+The shipments from our factory to HQ are bulk and are typically part of 10-20 cartons sent each day.
+Each box is tracked as an individual shipment.
+However, direct shipments and shipments to the UK or CA distribution centers are smaller in volume and typically are a single box.

+#### Dealer Order

+Dealer order shipments are from a distribution center to the final destination, the dealer's shipping address.
+They are typically small and are almost always from the HQ distribution center in Ridgeland, MS to another address in the USA.

 ### HTTP Request

 `GET https://api.trinity-apparel.com/v1/shipments/:id`